Replacing docker build

-allows you to get faster Docker image builds via Depot's remote builders and persistent caching.
+Using Depot's remote builders for local development allows you to get faster Docker image builds with the entire Docker layer cache instantly available across builds.
 The cache is shared across your entire team who has access to a given Depot project, allowing you to reuse build results and cache across your entire team for faster local development.
 Additionally, routing the image build to remote builders frees your local machine's CPU and memory resources.

 There is nothing additional you need to configure to share your build cache across your team for local builds.
 If your team members can access the Depot project, they will automatically share the same build cache.
 So, if you build an image locally, your team members can reuse the layers you built in their own builds.